 5. Dassie Rat

-Look at that fluffy tail!
-These African rodents are home to dry and rocky habitats.
-Their narrow head allows them to squeeze in between rocks.
-These plant-eaters do not need to worry about drinking water as they preserve the moisture from their food.
+Just look at that fluffy tail!
+These African rodents set up homes in dry and rocky habitats with their narrow head allowing them to squeeze in between rocks.
+These plant-eaters don’t need to worry about drinking water as they preserve the moisture from their food.

 6. Deathwatch Beetle

-Did you know that beetles go through metamorphosis like moths and butterflies?
-You can find these deathwatch beetles crawling around old wood and making a special tapping sound against the wood.
-This noise is their mating call.
+Did you know that beetles go through metamorphosis just like moths and butterflies?
+You can find these deathwatch beetles crawling around old wood and making a special tapping sound against the wood to attract a mate.
+Their name arises from an old superstition where people believed that their tapping signaled that death was near!

 7. Deer